Skip to content

 envsubst < protect-oapip-user.yaml | kubectl apply -f -

-This should indicate successful creation of the resources: eoepcauser-group, eoepcauser-membership, eoepcauser-resource, eoepcauser-policy, eoepcauser-access.
+This creates: eoepcauser-group, eoepcauser-membership, eoepcauser-resource, eoepcauser-policy, eoepcauser-access.

 Create APISIX Route Ingress⚓︎